Frequently Asked Questions

 Although, nutrition plays a key role when it comes to building lean mass, it is important to stimulate the muscle by stressing it, this occurs by performing resistance training that will help you become stronger and fitter.

 Aiming for 1.6g – 2.2g of protein per kg of bodyweight will help with building lean muscle.
-If your looking for a lean whey, why not try our lean active protein.
+Read more about what are the best supplements for building muscle.

 What are the different types of Whey Protein?